th7mo/notes/pandoc.md

 sudo apt install pandoc
 ```

-Pandoc requires an engine for converting Markdown files to PDF, so also install
+Pandoc depends on an engine for converting Markdown files to PDF format, so also
-the `texlive-full` package:
+install the `texlive-full` package:

 ```sh
 sudo apt install texlive-full